-- While trying to write programs using actors, always decide on the actors and how they will coordinate with each other.
-This step will also require you to think about the messages used in communication between the actors, - Always use objects of immutable classes as your messages, this helps in avoiding data races and makes debugging programs easier, - While overriding the start() or exit() methods in actor classes never forget to make the calls to the parent's implementation using super.start() and super.exit(), respectively, - The HJ actor start() method is not idempotent.
+- Use an actor-first approach when designing programs that use actors i.e., think about which actors need to be created and how they will communicate with each other.
+This step will also require you to think about the communication objects used as messages. - If possible, use immutable objects for messages, since doing so avoids data races and simplifies debugging of parallel programs. - When overriding the start() or exit() methods in actor classes, remember to make the appropriate calls to the parent's implementation with super.start() or super.exit(), respectively, - The HJ actor start() method is not idempotent.
 Take care to ensure you do not invoke start() on the same actor instance more than once.
 The exit() method on the other hand is idempotent, invoking exit() multiple times is safe within the same call to process(). - Always remember to terminate a started actor using the exit() method.
 If an actor that has been started is not terminated, the enclosing finish will wait forever (deadlock).